A new twist on extreme weight loss is catching on in some parts of the United States. It’s called the "keto diet."

 Low carbohydrate levels cause blood sugar levels to drop and the body begins breaking down fat to use as energy.

 Ketosis is actually a mild form of ketoacidosis.
 Ketoacidosis mostly affects people with type 1 diabetes.
 In fact, it is the leading cause of death of people with diabetes who are under 24 years of age.

 However, many experts say ketosis itself is not necessarily harmful.

-Some studies, in fact, suggest that a ketogenic diet is safe for significantly overweight or obese people.
+, in fact, suggest that a ketogenic diet is safe for significantly overweight or obese people.

 However, other clinical reviews point out that patients on low-carbohydrate diets regain some of their lost weight within a year.